How We Worship

 The High Holidays

-We observe Rosh HaShana and Yom Kippur with services and programs that are directed to people of all ages, which are accessible to people who come from strong Jewish backgrounds and to those who are just learning to formulate questions.
+We observe Rosh Hashanah and Yom Kippur with services and programs that are directed to people of all ages, which are accessible to people who come from strong Jewish backgrounds and to those who are just learning to formulate questions.

-Rosh HaShana: On the first day of Rosh HaShana we host two morning services using the Reconstructionist High Holiday Prayerbook.
-In the tradition of our congregation, (at 8:45 AM and at 11:30 AM,) the service is punctuated with modern and contemporary readings and life cycle determined aliyot at the Torah.
+Rosh Hashanah: On the first day of Rosh Hashanah, we host two morning services using the Reconstructionist High Holiday Prayerbook.
+In the tradition of our congregation, (at 8:45 AM and at 11:30 AM) the service is punctuated with modern and contemporary readings and life cycle determined aliyot at the Torah.
 At 2:00 PM, we invite toddlers and their families to a half hour long “circle” service in the Blue Room, which includes a story and songs.
 This experience is followed by a family oriented service at 2:30 PM in the sanctuary.
 We all gather for Tashlik at Baxter Pond Park in Port Washington at 4:15 PM.

-We meet again for services on the second day of Rosh HaShana at 9:45 AM.
+We meet again for services on the second day of Rosh Hashanah at 9:45 AM.
 This service features a panel of congregants in lieu of a rabbinic address.
 We also offer family-friendly New Year’s experiences featuring art, stories, and social action activities for children 2-7 and 8-11.

 Yom Kippur: We begin Yom Kippur with a single service that features the chanting of Kol Nidre.
-As on the first day of Rosh HaShana, we host two morning services in our sanctuary, a 2:00 PM toddler service in the Blue Room, and a 2:30 PM family oriented service back in the sanctuary.
-We return in the late afternoon for the concluding services of Yom Kippur, which include a family d’var Torah on the Book of Jonah, Yizkor Ne’ila and Havdala.
+As on the first day of Rosh Hashanah, we host two morning services in our sanctuary, a 2:00 PM toddler service in the Blue Room, and a 2:30 PM family oriented service back in the sanctuary.
+We return in the late afternoon for the concluding services of Yom Kippur, which include a family d’var Torah on the Book of Jonah, Yizkor Ne’ila, and Havdalah.
 For those who want to spend more time in the synagogue, we offer two different consecutive hour-long programs that lend different perspectives on this most important day.